vovapolu/ensime.github.io/contributing.md

 ### Manual QA Testing

 If an `-assembly.jar` file exists in your `.emacs.d/ensime`, `.atom/packages/Ensime` or `.config/ensime-vim` directory (for the expected binary version of scala and ENSIME) then it will be used in preference to the `sbt` auto-update procedure.
 This is advantageous for developing on ENSIME and also to enable a simple install of the ENSIME server in restricted environments.
-SNAPSHOT assembly jars are provided at http://ensime.typelevel.org/ (with many thanks to typelevel for the use of their servers).
+SNAPSHOT assembly jars are provided at <http://ensime.typelevel.org/> (with many thanks to Typelevel for the use of their servers).

 To build your own server jars, do this: